 When you start out looking for ways to make money writing, it’s easy to wonder if content mills are worth the effort.
 At first glance, it seems like the easy option.

 All you have to do is sign up, write a test article and if you’re accepted, assignments land in your lap like blossom falling from a tree.
 You’ll soon be well on your way to earning a decent living.
 Who knew it was this easy?

 The problem is if it sounds too good to be true… well, you know how it goes.
 Ask yourself, is anything worthwhile ever that easy?

-To write with some authority I tried out three content mills and wrote pieces for each.
-I’m not naming them because they all work in very similar ways.
+To write this post with some authority I tried out three content mills and wrote pieces for each.
+Most of them work in the same way.